floydnant/rockket/README.md

     ```
 4. Run the migrations in `server/`
     ```sh
+    cd server
     npx prisma migrate deploy
     ```

 ### Running the app
-Run `npm run dev` in both client and server for a dev server
+Ensure postgres is up and running, then run `npm run dev` in both client and server for a dev server
 - Front-end
   ```sh
   cd client